dhruvderasari/apex-rooftop-/README.md

-# APEX — Rooftop Restaurant Website
+# APEX — Rooftop Restaurant Website (Only Desktop Mode)

 A 4-page website for APEX, a fictional rooftop restaurant in Ahmedabad.
 Built with pure HTML and CSS — no JavaScript,